Paris-Union Sd 95

 District-Level NCES Analysis

-Paris-Union SD 95 operates 5 public schools serving 1,229 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 2 other, 1 high, 1 elementary, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 1,231 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Edgar County County.
+Paris-Union Sd 95 operates 5 public schools serving 1,229 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 2 combined, 1 high, 1 elementary, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Edgar County.

-Academic infrastructure includes 1 of 5 schools offering Advanced Placement (8 AP courses district-wide), a 212:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 23.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 5 schools offering Advanced Placement (8 AP courses district-wide), a 212:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 23.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 90.9% White, 4.1% Hispanic or Latino, 2.0% African American across the district's schools.
+Its most demographically mixed campus is Carolyn Wenz Elem School, with a diversity index of 21.4/100.

-That concentration — well above the 8.4% national median for largest-entity share — means Paris-Union SD 95-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Paris-Union Sd 95-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data